↑

 Take these very quick and easy Scrummy Lane dessert favourites, for instance:

-But I really think these 5-minute chocolate pots (otherwise known as pots de crème) give all of these a run for their money!
+But I really think these 5-minute chocolate pots (otherwise known as pots de crème or ‘pots of cream’) give all of these a run for their money!

-In fact may I suggest that this is the best recipe for chocolate pots de crème?
+In fact may I suggest that this is the best recipe for this traditional French dessert?
 Why?

 • It’s a no bake recipe with no cooking required (apart from boiling the kettle and microwaving the chocolate, which doesn’t count).